HristoDobriyanov/BookStore/README.md

 # BookStore
 Example Book Store

-You can easily populate the DB with the BookStoreDbScript.sql
+You can easily populate the DB with the BookStoreDbScript.sql script.